brunorijsman/dske-python/docs/dske-protocol.md

 including physical delivery using an HSM or encrypted USB, military key fillers, SIM cards, NFC, etc.

-Our code we implement the out-of-band DSKE interface as an HTTP REST interface.
+Our code we implement the out-of-band DSKE interface as an HTTP REST interface, which would not be used in real life.
 This allows us to simulate the out-of-band steps in automated test scripts;
-in real life an HTTP REST interface would not be used; we only

 Our code also implements the in-band DSKE interface as an HTTP (not HTTPS) REST interface which is authenticated but not encrypted.